julienfroidefond/stripstream/README.md

 # Stripstream

-Une application web moderne pour lire des bandes dessinées numériques, construite avec Next.js 14 et l'API Komga.
+A modern web application for reading digital comics, built with Next.js 14 and the Komga API.

 ## 🚀 Technologies